julianstefinovic/era5-precipitation-modelling/README.md

 ## 🤖 Model Architecture

 This project uses a convolutional neural network (CNN) based **U-Net** architecture for precipitation prediction.
 The U-Net is designed for spatial data, and is commonly used for image-to-image tasks.
-Key features include:

-- ⚙️ **Encoder-decoder structure** with skip connections
-- 📐 Handles multi-channel 2D atmospheric input maps
-- 🕸️ Maintains spatial resolution of the target (precipitation) field
-- 🧼 Trained with MSE loss and optional regularization

 The model takes multiple atmospheric variables as input and learns to predict total precipitation over a given region and time.

 ## 🧠 Model Input & Output